 - Army strength: 138,464 people (0.11% of U.S. population)

 President Franklin D. Roosevelt in 1934 halted all service of the Post Office amidst allegations of U.S. Air Mail contract scandals.
 The U.S. Army Air Corps was ordered in February 1934 to take over air mail transportation, to disastrous results.
 Intense winter weather contributed to multiple crashes and the deaths of 12 pilots.
 The public outcry was so severe that full airline service was restored by June of that year, and Congress passed the Air Mail Act.

-1935: The final flight of U.S. Army Air Corps LTA operations
+1935: Final flight of US Army Air Corps LTA operations